patzly/tack-android/README.md

 ## Compatibility

-Tack Android requires at least Android 5.0 Lollipop and works properly on devices without any Google service installed.
+Tack for phones and tablets requires at least Android 5.0 Lollipop and works properly on devices without any Google service installed.
+The separate app for smartwatches requires at least Wear OS 1.0.

 ## Contribution